 Individualised Support Services is the operational arm of Kindilan Society which is an approved Public Benevolent Institution with full registration as a charitable organisation.
 We are not formally affiliated with any other entity; however we are pleased to be involved in various networks to improve the effectiveness of our work for people with a disability.

 Our organisation is governed by a 7 member Board of Directors.
-The overall responsibility for managing the operational activities is delegated to the Chief Executive Officer who leads a management team consisting of the Manager Client Support, plus a number of Coordinators and Team Leaders.
+The overall responsibility for managing the operational activities is delegated to the Chief Executive Officer who leads a management team consisting of the Client Services Manager and Human Resource Manager.
+In turn, they provide support to a number of Practice Managers and Active Support Leaders.'focus'

 These divisions receive administrative support for their work from our Administrative Services division.

 we believe in the concept of individuals making a positive difference in their own lives, and in the lives of others.

 We assist people to achieve their personal goals and to live a full and abundant life through:

 Participation in all decisions, which affect their lives

 - Participation in community recreation, education and social activities

 - Providing opportunities for personal growth and development